 As we've replaced appliances, we have prioritized Energy Star rated versions that use less electricity.
 To date, we've upgraded our dishwasher and fridge.

 The typical Los Angeles single family home uses natural gas for heating and cooking as this was historically a cheap fuel and the pipelines were built in as the area was developed.
-However, with the war in Ukraine, we've seen natural gas prices shoot up thanks to a volatile global market.
+However, with the war in Ukraine, we saw natural gas prices shoot up thanks to a volatile global market.
 We've also learned more and more how much using this fossil fuel contributes to indoor air pollution and increases house fire risks, especially after earthquakes when pipes break and leak.
+In 2024, my husband was diagnosed with a rare leukemia associated with significant benzene exposure - we believe he developed this cancer as a result of working near the Aliso Canyon leak in 2015.
+Natural gas became enemy #1 and we wanted it out of our house ASAP.

-On the plus side, we replaced our gas range with an electric version that includes an induction cooktop.
+In 2023, we replaced our gas range with an electric version that includes an induction cooktop.
 While cooking is only a tiny portion of home gas usage, it is a major contributor to poor air quality since the gas flame is inside the house.
 Induction cooking is more efficient and much faster than traditional resistive electrical cooking as electromagnets are used to heat the pans directly.
 Another bonus - by heating the pans directly, less heat is released into the kitchen, keeping it nice and cool.
+We have loved this upgrade, 100% would recommend.

 Indoor Water Efficiency